Reviews You Can Rely On

 All it takes for this filter to work is for the dirty bag to be elevated over the clean bag.
 This can consist of sitting on a rock, hanging from a tree, or even just holding up the bag.

-When you're ready to filter, find a place that you can hang or lay down the "clean" bladder that is a little higher than the filtered end.
-Unlike other gravity filters, you don't need a huge difference in height between the clean and dirty reservoir to allow filtration, which is due to the location of the outlet in the bottom right corner.
+When you're ready to filter, find a place where you can hang or lay down the “clean” bladder that is a little higher than the filtered end.
+Unlike other gravity filters, you don't need a huge difference in height between the clean and dirty reservoir to allow filtration due to the outlet's location in the bottom right corner.

-platypus gravityworks backpacking water filter review - gathering water typically requires a flowing source.
+platypus gravityworks - gathering water typically requires a flowing source.

 Gathering water typically requires a flowing source.